 Vacation is Like Working Somewhere Else

 I am guilty of taking conference calls during my vacation, or being out somewhere with my family with my head down, while I remain fixated on my smartphone.
-Due to my unwillingness to unplug, I was basically still at work, but just working somewhere else and I definitely didn’t come back feeling refreshed or relaxed.
-I know today’s business climate sometimes requires that we stay plugged in while we are away, but, if we set proper expectations with our colleagues and customers, and set some boundaries for ourselves of how often and when we will be willing to check in, I think we can do a better job of really “getting away from it all.”
+Due to my unwillingness to unplug, I was still at work, but just working somewhere else and I didn’t come back feeling refreshed or relaxed.
+I know today’s business climate sometimes requires that we stay plugged in while we are away.
+But, if we set proper expectations with our colleagues and customers, and set some boundaries for ourselves of how often and when we will be willing to check in, I think we can do a better job of really “getting away from it all.”

 I Don’t Need That Many Days Off